gathik-jindal/MooreMachine/README.md

 # <ins>Graphical User Interface</ins>

-The Graphical User Interface (GUI) is implemented in python and allows the user to make interact with the blocks that they are making.
+The Graphical User Interface (GUI) is implemented in java and allows the user to make interact with the blocks that they are making.

 ## <ins>Getting started</ins>